 3.358.
 The regulatory body should develop and implement a communication and consultation strategy and a culture of transparency and openness, and to involve, when appropriate, interested parties in order to establish and maintain trust in its independence, competence, integrity and impartiality.
 Throughout this Safety Guide, it has been noted that the dissemination of information to the public and other interested parties is considered a good practice: this is included in requirement 34 of GSR Part1 [2] for example.
-Increasingly, the consultation of the public to ascertain its views, whilst retaining the guidance and recommendations concerning regulatory body communication and consultation are covered in [13].
+Increasingly, tRecommendations covering the communication and consultation with interested parties are of the public to ascertain its views, whilst retaining the guidance and recommendations concerning regulatory body communication and consultation are covered in [13]